Already in your second trimester? Good news! This is my favorite trimester in pregnancy, and may soon be yours as well.

 10. Plan Your Maternity Leave

-Are you a work Mom?
-If so, it is recommended that you start planning your maternity leave.
+Are you a working mom?
+If so, then you may want to start planning how you’d like to take your maternity leave.

 11. Grab Your Free Breast Pump